YoushanZhang/AiAI/3D Human Motion/Readme.md

 - `TRME/` - Clone this directory to download and train the TRME (Ours) model.
 For more information on the original VQVAE & GPT architecture, refer to the original github page [T2M-GPT](https://github.com/Mael-zys/T2M-GPT)

 ## Installation
-To set up the necessary environment:
+To set up the necessary environment for TRME:

 ```bash
 conda env create -f environment.yml